What are the Dead Sea Scrolls, the ancient texts from the Hebrew Bible found in the caves of Qumran?

 Explorers first came across Qumran in the 19th century, and the site took on new importance with the discovery of the Dead Sea Scrolls.

-The scrolls were first found in 1946 or 1947 (accounts of the exact date vary) when a young shepherd by the name of Muhammed Edh-Dhib was looking for a stray goat.
-At one point “he was amusing himself by throwing stones.
-One of these fell into a small hole in the rock and was followed by the sound of the breaking of pottery,” writes researcher Geza Vermes in his book "The Story of the Scrolls" (Penguin Books, 2010).
-“Muhammed climbed in and found several ancient manuscripts in a jar.
-Altogether seven scrolls were subsequently removed from the cave.”
+The scrolls were first found in 1946 or 1947 (accounts of the exact date vary) when a young shepherd named Muhammed Edh-Dhib was looking for a stray goat.
+At one point "he was amusing himself by throwing stones.
+One of these fell into a small hole in the rock and was followed by the sound of the breaking of pottery," writes British researcher Geza Vermes in his book "The Story of the Scrolls: The Miraculous Discovery and True Significance of the Dead Sea Scrolls" (Penguin Books, 2010).
+"Muhammed climbed in and found several ancient manuscripts in a jar.
+Altogether seven scrolls were subsequently removed from the cave."

+In 1949, a joint expedition excavated the cave Muhammed found, called cave no. 1.
 Over the next decade, local Bedouin and scientific researchers would discover the remains of more than 900 manuscripts in 11 caves.
-Each cave is located near Qumran, the farthest one being just over one mile (1.6 km) to the north of the site.
+Each cave is located near Qumran, the farthest one being just over 1 mile (1.6 kilometers) to the north of the site.
 The newly discovered 12th cave contained a blank scroll along with the remains of jars, cloth and a leather strap.
 The researchers said they believe these items were used to bind, wrap and hold the scrolls.

 Study of the letter styles of the scrolls, along with carbon-14 dating, indicates that they were penned between roughly 200 B.C. and A.D.
 70, the copper scroll being written perhaps a few decades later.
 Vermes writes that the vast majority of the scrolls are written in Hebrew with a smaller number in Aramaic and only a few in Greek (although Greek was a popular language at the time).
 Most of the scrolls were composed on leather (sheep and goat skin in particular).

-The settlement of Qumran is very small and never grew much larger than one acre.
+The settlement of Qumran is very small and never grew much larger than 1 acre (0.4 hectare).
 Its population may have been no higher than a few dozen people.

 Recent archaeological work by Yitzhak Magen and Yuval Peleg of the Israel Antiquities Authority indicates that around 100 B.C. a Hasmonean military outpost with a watchtower and stables was constructed at Qumran.
 The Hasmoneans were a dynasty of Jewish rulers that controlled a state centered in modern-day Israel.

 In 63 B.C., the Romans took control of the Hasmonean Kingdom, and archaeological work indicates that Qumran transitioned to civilian use.
-Magen and Peleg write that around this time the site’s water supply was “tripled” with the construction of an aqueduct and additional pools.
-Altogether, Qumran had eight stepped pools that some researchers believe to be ritual baths known as mikveh.
+Magen and Peleg wrote that around this time the site's water supply was "tripled" with the construction of an aqueduct and additional pools.
+Altogether, Qumran had eight stepped pools that some researchers believe to be ritual baths known as "mikveh."

 Why the water supply was increased is a matter of debate.
-A priest named Roland de Vaux, who excavated at Qumran about 50 years ago and first noted the stepped water pools, argued that the site’s population was increasing and the water system expansion was needed for drinking and baths.
+A priest named Roland de Vaux, who excavated at Qumran decades ago and first noted the stepped water pools, argued that the site's population was increasing and the water system expansion was needed for drinking and baths.

 Magen and Peleg argue that this is unlikely.
 Their excavations show that residential space at Qumran did not increase and that only two or three of the stepped pools were ritually suited to be used as mikveh.
 The researchers argue that pottery production was the reason for Qumran's water system expansion.
 They point out that "tens of thousands of pottery fragments" were found at Qumran and their excavations reveal that at least one large pool had a thick layer of potter's clay.